jypelle/mifasol/README.md

 ## Mifasol web client

-Connect to your mifasol server: https://localhost:6620 to manage and listen server content.
+You just have to connect to your mifasol server: https://localhost:6620

 ## Mifasol console client